 Making it clear that you support the school in helping learning through homework.

 - Providing a suitable, reasonably quiet place where homework can be done.
 If this is not possible in the home you can help your son or daughter to attend other places where homework can be done e.g. the homework club or breakfast club at school, the school library or public library.

 - Checking the ‘Show My Homework’ website to monitor the homework set for your child and the dates when it should be handed in.
 In addition to this you can also monitor your child's homework on 'EduLink'.

 Encouraging your child to organise their time so that homework is completed well before the deadline, preferably on the evening it is set.

 Progress - Reporting to Parents

 Pupil progress is monitored in all subjects.
-Progress is reported to parents in 3 different ways: an End of Key Stage Report, 3 termly Progress Reports and a Parents’ Consultation Evening.
+Progress is reported to parents in 2 different ways: 3 termly Progress Reports and a Parents’ Consultation Evening.